About USC Gould

 Madole earned her undergraduate degree at Georgetown University in immigration policy and regional studies at the Walsh School of Foreign Service.
 While at Georgetown, she worked for U.S. Senator Jeff Bingaman in both the D.C. and New Mexico offices and established a book sharing program between the Library of Congress and rural New Mexico libraries.

-During law school, Madole was the managing editor of the Indigenous Peoples’ Journal of Law, Culture & Resistance.
+During law school at UCLA, Madole was the managing editor of the Indigenous Peoples’ Journal of Law, Culture & Resistance.
 She spent time at a midsize immigration law firm and clerked for the State Bar of California, the Los Angeles City Attorney’s Office, and the Los Angeles County District Attorney’s Office.

 Madole has a special dedication to the study of Indigenous law and policy issues.
 She is the author of California Tribal Law in Henke's California Law Guide.
 Her joint proposal promoting the inclusion of tribal codes in the Bluebook was sponsored by ALL-SIS, the academic special interest section for the American Association of Law Libraries.
 She is a citizen of the Chiricahua Fort Sill Apache Tribe and a member of the State Bar of California.